joyson0914/digital_clock/README.md

    - Press and hold BTNU to add 10 minutes to the minute display.
    - Use and hold the right-most switch to reset the clock to 0.

+## Conclusion
+We wanted to do something creative for our project.
+So we ended up making a digital clock.
+Both girls put their brains together to figure out the logic for this project.
+After they worked together to get the different code files working.
+We had a week to do this project.
+We started of with some base code we found by doing research.
+Then we kept modifying it till we got it to do what we wanted it to do.
+The difficulty we faced was we did not change the constraints file so we kept having errors when trying to generate the bitstream.
+But once we added the constraints it worked.